mgree/tmpl/experimental/fathom/README.md

 # Fathom

-Fathom is a Python 2.7 package that makes training topic models over Tmpl corpora easy.
+Fathom is a package that streamlines over Tmpl topic modeling.
 It takes care of all of the heavy lifting involved with preprocessing Tmpl corpora, storing important data throughout a topic model training run, and curating the output of the models to be ready-to-use and easy to evaluate and perform analysis on right after training.